codecov/uploader/README.md

 - `make install`
 - `make build`

 Note: `make build` does not currently build the Windows binary until I confirm that a Windows binary build under Linux works.
+It also does not build the Alpine binary, as that needs to be build in an alpine container, using a static build of NodeJS.
 To build the Windows binary, run `npm run build-windows`

 Binaries for Windows, MacOS, and Linux will be in the `out/` directory.